Skip to content

 JWT_EXPIRES_IN any Local JWT expiration [when OIDC is set → otherwise default="24h"]

-AUTH_CLIENT_SECRET any Client secret (local auth) [when OIDC is set → otherwise default="root"]
+AUTH_CLIENT_SECRET any Client secret (local auth) - required when OIDC is not enabled [when OIDC is set → otherwise required]

-AUTH_CLIENT_ID any Client ID (local auth) [when OIDC is set → otherwise default="root"]
+AUTH_CLIENT_ID any Client ID (local auth) - required when OIDC is not enabled [when OIDC is set → otherwise required]

 Authentication Architecture